Agness Lazaro Jajimo

 Mambo!
 I am Victor, a 14 years old boy.
 I live with my grandmother and my uncle.
 My father passed away and my mother lives far away in Tanga.
 My grandmother is a pastor at church and my uncle works as a village chairman.
 In the morning, I do not get breakfast.
 In school I like English and Kiswahili.
 In extra-curricular time I like to play football.
 After school I help my grandmother at home with washing clothes, cleaning dishes and fetching water.
 On Sunday I go to church.
 When I am grown up, I would like to be a soldier.

 Razia Omary Tembeko

 My name is Razia and I’m a 13 year old girl.
 I live in Kwa Mrefu with my aunt.
 I’ve never seen my father and my mother lives somewhere else with my two brothers and three sisters.
 Sometimes I get breakfast, but not everyday.
 Every morning before I walk to school, I clean and wash the floor.
 Then I’ll walk to school for one hour.
 My favorite subject is social studies.
 When I grow up, I want to be a nurse so that I can help sick people.

 Zawadi Omari Godson

 I am a 12 year old girl.
 I live together with my mother, brother and sister in Ngulelo.
 2 other brothers and a sister live with our grandmother.
 My mother sells avocados at the central market.
 Our father lives with his new wife somewhere else.
 My walk to school takes one hour.
-The best things in school are seeing my friends.
-After school I help my mother at home, then I like to play skipping with my friends.
+The best thing in school is seeing my friends.
+After school I help my mother at home, then I like skipping rope with my friends.
 I hope one day I will be a teacher.